christianvanr/dlsync/README.md

-# DLsync
+# DLSync
-DLsync is a database change management that deploys database changes to our database.
+DLSync is a database change management that deploys database changes to our database.
 Each object(view, table, udf ...) in our database will have a corresponding SQL script file where every change to this object is tracked in this file only.
-DLsync keeps track of what changes have been deployed to database by using hash.
-Hence DLsync is smart enough to identify what scripts have changed.
-Using this DLsync only deploys changed script to database objects.
+DLSync keeps track of what changes have been deployed to database by using hash.
+Hence DLSync is smart enough to identify what scripts have changed.git Using this DLSync only deploys changed script to database objects.
-DLsync also understands interdependency between different scripts, thus applies these changes according their dependency.
+DLSync also understands interdependency between different scripts, thus applies these changes according their dependency.
-Based on how we define the changes to database objects, DLsync divides database object scripts to 2 types, State and migration scripts.
+Based on how we define the changes to database objects, DLSync divides database object scripts to 2 types, State and migration scripts.
 ### 1. State Script
 This type of script is used for object of Views, UDF, Stored Procedure.
 In this type of script we can update the current existing code and these changes will be reflected in our database by DLsyc by replacing the existing object with the new code of the script provided.